Nabarun/CrmTest/README.md

   * After uploading the file in chatter feed it should spawn up rendition thread
   * Status of rendition can be verified by parsing through the response for status key.

-  _Note: Develop branch is the staging version whereas master is the release version._
+  Note: Develop branch is the staging version whereas master is the release version.

+6. **Send the generated thumbnail preview from file rendition to Microsoft's cognitive api and get image analytics**
   ```javascript
   response = crmtest.analyzeimage(fileId, "<<Microsoft cognitive api key>>", accessToken);
   console.log(response+'\n');